ZeusWPI/hydra/api-resto-02.md

 menu.

 > **Warning**
-> This parser, as all other information in the API, is available on a best-efforts basis.
+> This parser, as all other information in the API, is available on a best-effort basis.
 > Particularly, this information IS NOT FIT to replace the legally mandated information about allergens.
 > When showing these data to users, please inform them of this and link to the web page.